adrenth/wp-hydro-raindrop/README.md

 The last step will install the required dependencies for the plugin.

 And finally login with an admin account to your WordPress site and activate the plugin.

+## Usage instructions

+1. Login to your WordPress site as administrator.
+2. Go to `Plugins` and search for the `WP Hydro Raindrop` plugin.
+Click `Activate` to activate the plugin.

+If you don't have a **Hydrogen Developer Account**, go to [www.hydrogenplaform.com](https://www.hydrogenplaform.com) to register an account.

+1. Under `Settings` navigate to the `Hydro Raindrop MFA` section and input your Application information to enable Hydro Raindrop MFA to your WordPress site.
+2. Under `Edit My Profile`, enter your HydroID in the `Hydro Raindrop MFA` section.
+3. Follow the verification procedure to activate MFA for your account.

+Site Editors / Authors / etc. can enable the Hydro Raindrop MFA from their profile page.

 ## Requirements